mikewacker/age-verification/README.md

 When CheckMyAge generates an age certificate for Pop, it does see the ID that will be stored on Pop.
 (That ID is quickly forgotten, though; CheckMyAge never stores it.)

-Ideally, CheckMyAge should not the ID that is stored on Pop&mdash;though this is pretty far down the list of problems.
+Ideally, CheckMyAge should not see the ID that is stored on Pop&mdash;though this is pretty far down the list of problems.

 **Solution: Local ID Transformation**